Pokemon: Gotta Match ‘Em All!

 Our Mission

-In keeping with CWRU’s commitment to give back to the community, Doc Opera is a fundraising event for Case Western Reserve University’s Student Run Health Clinic.
-At the SRHC, graduate students from the medical, nursing, physician assistant, dental and social work programs work together to provide high quality, compassionate healthcare to underserved populations within the Greater Cleveland area.
+In keeping with CWRU’s commitment to give back to the community, Doc Opera is a fundraising event for Case Western Reserve University’s student-run health clinics, including the Student Run Health Clinic and the newly-established Horizons Community Clinic.

-Our Doc Opera mission is to raise money so that the SRHC can continue to provide much needed healthcare services to those in our local community, regardless of their ability to pay.
-Due to increasing popularity and the addition of a live stream of the show, attendance in recent years has reached over one thousand guests which has allowed us to donate tens of thousands of dollars to the Student Run Health Clinic.
+Our Doc Opera mission is to raise money so that the university's student-run health clinics can continue to provide much-needed healthcare services to those in our local community, regardless of their ability to pay.
+Due to increasing popularity and the addition of a live stream of the show, attendance in recent years has reached over one thousand guests which has allowed us to donate tens of thousands of dollars.
 We are incredibly grateful for the donations and support we have received from our audiences and from the wide array of local small businesses and corporate entities.

 Show Details